Skip to content

 Max length36 characters

 If provided, Edge Gateway sanitizes and uses this ID for request tracking throughout the system.
 If absent, a UUID is generated automatically.
+Only EC-Request-ID is read on the way in; an inbound X-Request-ID is ignored.

 Providing a custom request ID allows you to easily debug request processing in high traffic environments.